ASE A8 Engine Performance Practice Test

 Answer D is correct.
 Neither technician is correct.

-34. A vehicle is emitting black smoke from its tailpipe at idle.
+34. A vehicle emits black smoke from its tailpipe at idle.
 Which of these could be the cause?

 • A. A leaking fuel injector.